automl/HpBandSter/docs/source/quickstart.rst

 .. contents::
     :local:

-What is HpBandSter
+What is HpBandSter?
 ~~~~~~~~~~~~~~~~~~

-a distributed Hyperband implementation on Steroids.
+HpBandSter (HyperBand on STERoids) implements recently published methods for
+optimizing hyperparameters of machine learning algorithms.
+We designed
+HpBandSter such that it scales from running sequentially on a local machine
+to running on a distributed system in parallel

-It contains **BOHB**, which combines Bayesian Optimization and HyperBand.
+One of the implemented algorithms is **BOHB**, which combines Bayesian
-The paper can be found `here <https://arxiv.org/pdf/1807.01774.pdf>`_

-HpBandSter is able to optimize hyperparameters locally or on a cluster, sequential or parallel.
+Optimization and HyperBand to efficiently search for well performing configurations.
+Learn more about this method by reading out paper, published at `ICML 2018 <https://arxiv.org/pdf/1807.01774.pdf>`_

 How to use HpBandSter
 ~~~~~~~~~~~~~~~~~~~~~

-To get started, we will guide you through some basic examples.
+To get started, we will guide you through some basic examples:
-The full examples are located in the :doc:`gallery <auto_examples/index>`.

-1) :ref:`we will explain the basic usage of BOHB by optimizing a toy function <1st example>`
-2) :ref:`we will expand example 1 to use it on a cluster <2nd example>`
-3) :ref:`we will show you how to do warmstarting with BOHB and how to use the visualization tool <3rd example>`
+1) :ref:`Basic Setup: Local and Sequential Usage <1st example>`
+2) :ref:`Advanced: Distributed and Parallel Usage <2nd example>`
+3) :ref:`Continue Runs and Visualize Results <3rd example>`
-4) :ref:`we will give you an introduction how to combine BOHB with CAVE_ to analyze the results <BOHB with CAVE>`
+4) :ref:`Combine BOHB and CAVE to analyze results <BOHB with CAVE>`

 .. note::